ASK AN EXPERT

 While we're all suffering pain at the gas pump, the rising cost of petroleum really impacts us in many ways we don't even realize.
-Virtually everything from food to clothing to industrial equipment and supplies must be transported at greater cost.
+Virtually everything from food to clothing to industrial equipment and supplies must be transported at a greater cost.
 Airlines are battling fuel costs, thus higher ticket prices and fewer flights.
 And the cost of anything made from petroleum-based raw materials ‐ like polyethylene film ‐ is going up.

 The good news is that there are a few ways you can manage your costs for industrial-grade film products.
 The first is to order film made from Industrial Packaging Grade (IPG) resins.
 General Films typically uses prime, certified resins to make our films.
 It's the best possible quality and is required for food packaging applications.
 For many industrial applications, however, we can use IPG resin that is often available at spot-market discounts.
-This material is still fully functional but has some characteristics that make it unacceptable for food, medical or other critical applications.
-Using this resin enables us to reduce your costs by around 5%, while maintaining the thickness and strength characteristics you desire.
-The resulting film is highly suitable for pallet top covers, barrel liners or rolls of parts bags.
+This material is still fully functional but has some characteristics that make it unacceptable for food, medical, or other critical applications.
+Using this resin enables us to reduce your costs by around 5% while maintaining the thickness and strength characteristics you desire.
+The resulting film is highly suitable for pallet top covers, barrel liners, or rolls of parts bags.

 Another strategy is to re-examine the requirements of your application.
 Let's say you've always specified a certain thickness of material for the strength and durability you require.
 Our technical experts can analyze your needs and, by using a different grade of material, may be able to satisfy your requirements with a thinner product that still gives you all of the performance characteristics you need.
 This method saves some of our customers about 10% in unit costs.